The Hurricane (1937 film)

 The Hurricane is a 1937 film set in the South Seas, directed by John Ford and produced by Samuel Goldwyn Productions, about a Polynesian who is unjustly imprisoned.
-The climax features a special effects hurricane.
+The climax features a "hurricane" generated through special effects.
 It stars Dorothy Lamour and Jon Hall, with Mary Astor, C. Aubrey Smith, Thomas Mitchell, Raymond Massey, John Carradine, and Jerome Cowan.
 James Norman Hall, Jon Hall's uncle, co-wrote the novel of the same name on which The Hurricane is based.

+The movie was filmed in Pago Pago, American Samoa.